jordancrawfordnz/kauri-bridge/test/datasets/offgrid_1week_10secintervals/README.md

 * An inverter/charger with support for low voltage disconnect (LVD).
 * A solar controller.

+*V1 in the diagram has been excluded from the dataset as it is not used for processing.*

 ## Sensor Devices
 Two sensor devices are used to collect this data: